demidko/native-library/README.md

 * There is no cross-platform build without Qt.
 * These problems overlap, causing troubles for developers.

-Therefore, `utility` is a template for creating and building cross-platform C++ projects with external dependencies. `Utility` is a tool like `start.technology.io` sites for Java, .NET and Rust.
+Therefore, `Native Library` is a template for creating and building cross-platform C++ projects with external dependencies. `Native Library` is a tool like `start.technology.io` sites for Java, .NET and Rust.

 ## Features and benefits